LizzyMaybeDev/Introduction-to-modding-mc/README.md

  [**Cowlection**](https://github.com/cow-mc/Cowlection/releases "Download Cowlection") | A client-side only Forge mod that contains a collection of features (mainly for skyblock but otherwise its a good mod)..
  [**MediaMod**](https://github.com/MediaModMC/MediaMod/releases/) | View your current song in Minecraft with support for services like Spotify, YouTube, SoundCloud & more!
  [**Hytilities Reborn**](https://github.com/W-OVERFLOW/Hytilities-Reborn/releases/) | Hytilities Reborn is a hypixel focused mod that brings nice quality of life features.
- [**ConnorLinfoot's DiscordRP**](https://hypixel.net/threads/forge-1-8-9-discordrp-rich-presence-for-minecraft-hypixel.1573606/) | Discord Rich Presence mod for Minecraft, in particular for Hypixel.
+ [**DeDiamondPro's Hycord**](https://github.com/DeDiamondPro/HyCord/releases) | Discord Rich Presence mod for Minecraft, in particular for Hypixel.
  [**Sidebar Revamp mod**](https://www.youtube.com/watch?v=cn9VvT43yRs) | Allows customization of the sidebar.
  [**QuickReport**](https://hypixel.net/threads/forge-1-8-9-quickreport-a-mod-for-quickly-reporting-cheaters-on-hypixel.3428305/) | A Mod for Quickly Reporting Cheaters On Hypixel
- [**Moulberry's Hychat**](https://discord.gg/moulberry) | Hychat is a mod focused towards quality of life chat changes such as chat tabs, complete customizability and you can change the width/height and move the chat by just dragging it with tons more to discover! (currently semi private)
+ [**Llamalad's BetterChat**](https://www.curseforge.com/minecraft/mc-mods/better-chat) | BetterChat is a mod focused towards making your chat just a little bit more visually pleasing.
+Smooth chat, scale, and position of the chat is included with this mod!
+(Transparency editor for background coming when it can.)
 [NoCheaters](https://hypixel.net/threads/forge-1-8-nocheaters-%E2%80%93-avoid-cheaters-in-game.2317497/) | NoCheaters saves cheaters that you have reported and warns you in a nice message with the time of your report and the cheats you reported them for as seen here, basically a mod for sweats.
 [ToggleChat](https://no.boomy.wtf/?mod=togglechat&name=ToggleChat&version=3.0.1) | Allows you to enable and disable certain chats on hypixel.
 [ArmorHUD](https://download.powns.dev/armorhud189) | Shows the armor you're wearing and whatever you're holding with percentage for durability.